How to Effectively Use User Agents for Web Scraping

 }

-Using ua_parser we can clearly see that this user agent represents a Firefox browser with version 113 running on a Mac device with version 10.15 and uses the Gecko rendering engine.
+Using ua_parser, we can clearly see that this user agent string represents a Firefox browser (version 113) running on a Mac OS X 10.15 device, using the Gecko rendering engine.

 Why User Agents for Web Scraping?